White-label Redesign Healthcare Draft-first delivery

 Delivery Staged on agency server, delivered for agency-controlled launch

-The outcome, restated plainly: the agency’s Figma was applied to every page type on a dental practice site, the prior brand positioning was cleared, all high-priority QA items were resolved, and the site was delivered staged and ready for the agency’s own launch process.
+Summed up: we applied the agency’s Figma to every page type on a dental practice site, cleared the prior brand positioning, resolved all high-priority QA items, and delivered the site staged and ready for the agency’s own launch process.

 Process